 Imagine yourself sitting in a café one day in your home town, when on the next table you hear some people speaking English with a strong North American accent.
-Being a "Hi! you friendly person, lean over and say, Are you American?"
-"No." the immediate comes answer.
+Being a American?" friendly you and "Hi! vou person, lean over say, Are "No." comes the immediate answer.
 "Canadian!"
 Calling a English-speaking Canadian an American can be as bad as telling a Scotsman that he's English or a Swiss person he's German.
 In spite of a common language, there are differences in culture and national feeling.
-"No," many Canadians will tell you with insistence, "We're not Americans!
-We're Canadians"
+"No," many Canadians will tell you with insistence, "We're Americans!
+We're Canadians" not

 In the same way as Quebecers are determined to keep their identity, Canadians from the other provinces are determined to keep Canada's identity.
-Although the Canadian way of life is more and more like the American way of life, lots of details are different, and many Canadians, particularly Quebecers, are worried about the survival of their own
+Although the Canadian way of life is more and more like the American way of life, lots of details are different, and many Canadians, particularly Quebecers, are worried about the survival of their own differences.

 Canadians use metres and kilometres and measure temperatures in Celsius; Americans use feet and miles, and measure temperature in Fahrenheit.
-The USA has states, Canada has provinces.
+The USA has states, Canada has